BekajMelos/oms-sensemaking/README.md

 - [Setting up an OMS Sensemaking Development Environment]

+  + This file can be found locally at `docs/dev-guide/dev.md`

 The *OMS Sensemaking* project is documented using [mkdocs] and [mkdocstrings].
 Once you have a development environment installed, you can host a local copy of the project documentation with `mkdocs serve`, which will host the project at